Cardinality Estimation of Subgraph Matching: A Filtering-Sampling Approach: Conclusion

 \section{Conclusion}

 In this paper, we have proposed \Fastest for subgraph cardinality estimation.
-Our novel filtering-sampling approach synergistically combines (1) a strong filtering method for drastically reducing the sample space, (2) an efficient and accurate estimation by candidate tree sampling, and (3) a worst-case optimal stratified graph sampling with outstanding accuracy on difficult instances.
-Extensive experiments on real-world datasets show that \Fastest outperforms state-of-the-art algorithms.
+Our novel filtering-sampling approach synergistically combines (1) a strong filtering method for drastically reducing the sample space, (2) an efficient and accurate estimation by candidate tree sampling, and (3) a worst-case optimal stratified graph sampling with outstanding accuracy on hard instances.
+Extensive experiments on real-world datasets show that \Fastest significantly outperforms state-of-the-art algorithms in terms of accuracy and time, while maintaining comparable memory usage.